nhysteric/APSI/README.md

 A `SenderDB` maintains an in-memory representation of the sender's set of items and labels (in labeled mode).
 These items are not simply copied into the `SenderDB` data structures, but also preprocessed heavily to allow for faster online computation time.
 Since inserting a large number of new items into a `SenderDB` can take time, it is not recommended to recreate the `SenderDB` when the database changes a little bit.
-Instead, the class supports fast update and deletion operations that should be preferred: `SenderDB::insert_or_assign` and `SenderDB::restd::move`.
+Instead, the class supports fast update and deletion operations that should be preferred: `SenderDB::insert_or_assign` and `SenderDB::remove`.

 The `SenderDB` constructor allows the label byte count to be specified; unlabeled mode is activated by setting the label byte count to zero.
 It is possible to optionally specify the size of the nonce used in encrypting the labels, but this is best left to its default value unless the user is absolutely sure of what they are doing.